Originally published on Fri January 30, 2015 2:44 pm

 Jazz percussionist Lionel Hampton once said that "drumming was the best way to get close to God."
 For me, it's putting together these Drum Fill Friday puzzlers.
 This week's batch of fills comes from a handful of (I think) instantly recognizable hits, so I'm expecting a lot of perfect scores.
 Good luck, careful listeners!

-As always, if you know a fill (or intro) or drummer you'd love to see featured in this game, let us know in the comments section, or via Twitter @allsongs, #drumfillfriday.
-Good luck, careful listeners!
+As always, if you have a drummer or a fill you'd like to see featured in these weekly puzzlers, let us know in the comments section or via Twitter @allsongs, #drumfillfriday.

 Panamanian pianist Danilo Perez worked with Dizzy Gillespie and his United Nations Orchestra, from whom he absorbed bebop and pre-bop styles.
 But Gillespie also impressed upon Perez the importance of getting to the roots of his own heritage, and Perez began creating music that seeks connection and defies boundaries.
 In this Piano Jazz session from 1994, he demonstrated his fresh ideas in his original composition "Reminisce."